bit-tasks/gitlab-pipeline/README.md

   ```

 ## Setup Guide
-For Git CI/CD pipelines, follow these instructions:

-1. **Initialize Configuration File:** Create `.gitlab-ci.yml` in your GitLab repository's root.
+1. **Initialize Configuration File:** Create `.gitlab-ci.yml` in your GitLab repository's root and with the code shown below.
 2. **Workspace Navigation:** Move to the appropriate directory if your workspace isn't at the root of your Git repository.
 For instance, use `cd ws-dir`.
 3. **Script Initialization:** Begin with `gitlab.bit.init`, as subsequent scripts will depend on it.
 4. **CI/CD Variables Setup:** Define new CI/CD variables like: